programres1/Basic-Installation/README.md

 **git checkout -f main**:

 #### C.Github
-It is a cloud platform to store git repository online and collaborate with others
+It is a cloud platform(Other plateforms are gitlab,bitbucket ) to store git repository online and collaborate with others